 Fire App Builder doesn't require you to know Java or Android to successfully build your app.
-However, if you're more of a content creator instead of a coder, or you just want to build a Fire TV app for your Youtube videos, or if you're not comfortable working in Android Studio with code (even though no programming skills are required), consider using either the Web App Starter Kit for Fire TV or Amazon Creator instead.
+However, if you're more of a content creator instead of a coder, or you just want to build a Fire TV app for your Youtube videos, or if you're not comfortable working in Android Studio with code (even though no Java or Android programming skills are required, just query syntax), consider using either the Web App Starter Kit for Fire TV or Amazon Creator instead.

 Requirements to Work with Fire App Builder

 To develop with Fire App Builder, you will need the following:

 - Android Studio.
 See Getting Started with Android Studio and Install Android Studio from the Android documentation for information about setting up the Android Studio development environment on your machine.

 - Java Development Kit (JDK) 8.
 You must have the Java SE Development Kit 8 or later on your computer.

 - Fire TV or Fire TV Stick.
 You will need to test your app on an actual Fire TV device — either the Fire TV or Fire TV Stick.
 (Although emulators are possible, they don't always work and aren't supported for Fire TV development.)
 The Fire TV has better performance, so if your media is resource intensive, you'll want to be sure it plays well on the Fire TV Stick too.